 Our Executive Team:

 Ayesha Lutschini is the Co-Founder and Executive Director of Meri Toksave.
 Ayesha is of mixed PNG and Australian heritage and was born and raised in Papua New Guinea, which has shaped her passion towards social justice and international development.
-In November 2014, Ayesha graduated from her Dual Degree: Bachelor of Arts (International Relations & Peace and Conflict) and Bachelor of Social Science (Development) from the University of Queensland.
-In 2016 Ayesha was selected to attend the prestigious St. Gallen Symposium.
+In November 2014, Ayesha graduated from her of Arts (International Relations & Peace and Conflict) and Bachelor of Social Science (Development) from the University of Queensland.
+In 2016 Ayesha was selected to attend the prestigious St. Gallen Symposium and in 2013 was selected as a Fellow of the Resolution Project.

 A skilled child protection, gender equality and social inclusion practitioner with experience in PNG and Fiji, Ayesha is extremely passionate about the role of young people intersecting with gender issues and providing a platform for youth engagement and youth-led solutions for gender inequality.
 Ayesha is also a Member of the Board of Directors of the Coalition for Change (PNG) and the the One Woman Project (Australia) and been involved with various organisations in PNG, Fiji, and Australia including the Oaktree Foundation.